 The compilation step compiles the Java source file into multiple class files.
 One .class file is generated for each class defined in the .sqlj source file.
-Also, a .class file is generated for a class known as the profile-keys class that the translator generates and uses with the profiles to implement the SQL operations.
 Additional .class files are produced if you declared any SQLJ iterators or connection contexts.
 Also, separate .class files will be produced for any inner classes or anonymous classes in the code.